invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 If there is a single remaining schema object, we must recursively call to `parseFieldType()` to get parse it.

-[^dereference]: Unfortunately, at this time, we've had limited success using external libraries to deference at runtime, so we do this ourselves.

 #### Building Field Input Templates

 Now that we have a field type, we can build an input template for the field.
-This logic is in `invokeai/frontend/web/src/features/nodes/util/buildFieldInputTemplate.ts`.
+This logic is in `buildFieldInputTemplate.ts`.

 Stateful fields all get a function to build their template, while stateless fields are constructed directly.
 This is possible because stateless fields have no default value or constraints.